AckerlyXu/heima/articles/virtual-machines/linux/overview.md

 ## VM Sizes
 When you deploy a VM in Azure, you are going to select a VM size within one of our series of sizes that is suitable to your workload.
 The size also affects the processing power, memory, and storage capacity of the virtual machine.
 You are billed based on the amount of time the VM is running and consuming its allocated resources.
 A complete list of [sizes of Virtual Machines](sizes.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).

-Here are some basic guidelines for selecting a VM size from one of our series (A, D, DS, G and GS).
+Here are some basic guidelines for selecting a VM size from one of our series (A, D, and DS).

 * A-series VMs are our value priced entry-level VMs for light workloads and Dev/Test scenarios.
 They are widely available in all regions and can connect and use all standard resources available to virtual machines.
 * D-series VMs are designed to run applications that demand higher compute power and temporary disk performance.
 D-series VMs provide faster processors, a higher memory-to-core ratio, and a solid-state drive (SSD) for the temporary disk.